Media Registration Process

 Once your application has been reviewed, you will receive confirmation of its approval or denial via email.
 If approved, you will also receive registration confirmation.

-Media credentials will be available for pickup onsite at the Rx and Illicit Drug Summit Press Office.
+Media credentials will be available for pickup onsite in the Rx and Illicit Drug Summit Press Room.

 Interviews are not guaranteed but may be scheduled by submitting a request to email@example.com.